 Provenance: Thomas Jefferson; by descent to Margaret Randolph Taylor and Olivia Alexander Taylor; by bequest to the Thomas Jefferson Foundation in 1985

 Accession Number: 1986-31-11 and 12

 Three different styles of Monticello glasses are known.
 Two are plain free-blown glasses, one with a knopped stem.
-A third type of free-blown jelly glass has cut decoration on the rim and bowl.
+The third type of free-blown jelly glass, shown here, has cut decoration on the rim and bowl.

 On August 18, 1791, in New York, Jefferson wrote in his memorandum book, "Pd. for jelly glasses 3. doz.
 3[dollars]."3 Among the items inventoried at Monticello after his death were "21 cut & 3 plain jelly glasses."4